saulpw/visidata/docs/documentation.rst

    The build may fail if you make too many attempts to build within a very short time.

    If a build attempt fails, Python or other tracebacks are visible if you click on the attempt in question, on the Builds pages.
-Currently (20170611) the presence of ``pkg-resource==0.0.0`` in ``requirements.txt`` causes such a failure, so edit it out if you have updated that file from ``pip freeze``.

 [end]